ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 ## MAX_CONNECTION_IDS {#capsule-max-cids}

-The MAX_CONNECTION_IDS capsule is sent by the proxy to permit additional connection ID registrations.
+The MAX_CONNECTION_IDS capsule is sent by the proxy to the client to define the cumulative number of connection ID registrations the client is allowed to request.

 ~~~
 Maximum Connection IDs Capsule {
   Type (i) = see {{iana}} for the value of the capsule type
   Length (i)
-  Maximum Sequence Number (i)
+  Maximum Connection IDs (i)
 }
 ~~~
 {: #fig-capsule-max-connection-ids title="Maximum Connection IDs Capsule Format"}

-Maximum Sequence Number
+Maximum Connection IDs
-: The maximum permitted sequence number for connection ID registrations.
-This MUST NOT be less than 1.
+: A count of the cumulative number of connection ID registrations the the client is allowed to request.
+For example, if the value is 4, the maximum allowed sequence number for a connection ID registration would be 3.

+The value advertised in the capsule MUST NOT be smaller than any value previously sent in a MAX_CONNECTION_IDS capsule, and MUST not be smaller than the initial allowed limit of 2.
+Thus, the value sent in the capsule MUST NOT be less than 3.

+Clients receiving a MAX_CONNECTION_IDS capsule with an invalid value MUST reset the stream with H3_DATAGRAM_ERROR error code.

 ## Detecting Conflicts {#conflicts}